 5. Shower And Tub Need To Be Separate

 No rule says the bathtub and the shower need to be placed in different parts of the bathroom.
 Some homeowners do a remodel specifically to put these two fixtures together.

 The placement has been known to help reduce water consumption and can create a bigger space for the bath.
 It’s a logical choice when it comes to plumbing because the water only needs to travel in one direction.

 Contact Us Today

 Get professional help with your Orlando remodeling project from our expert team of bathroom renovators.
-Orlando remodeling companies can extend helpful insights into bathroom remodeling that includes not just the overall appeal but also the structure and usefulness of the room.
+Orlando bathroom remodeling companies can extend helpful insights that include not just the overall appeal but also the structure and usefulness of the room.